scottymcandrew/mealissimo/README.md

 ### Media

 - Google images for the local image content.
+- Recipe resources are pulled in from numerous external sources via the API, links to the original site are detailed.
 - Brandbuilder.ai for the branding, colour scheme and background image.

 ### Acknowledgements